-Since her first visit in 2005 Kerry has returned to Mongolia on several occasions, most recently to direct a short film documenting the ‘Fair’ cashmere project, which supports the livelihoods of nomadic herding communities in remote regions of The Gobi desert.
+Since her first visit in 2005 Kerry has returned to Mongolia on several occasions, in 2015 to direct a short film documenting the ‘Fair’ cashmere project, which supports the livelihoods of nomadic herding communities in remote regions of The Gobi desert.

 Kerry’s work is often shot in the lonely isolation of remote locations, where both her subjects and her distinct use of colour, texture and light, oscilate between belonging and incongruity.

 All images © Kerry Dean / Kerry J Dean 2021